mingus-sessions/nsmls/README.md

 Send your patches and improvements, so at least other users can find and apply them (the suckless way).
 Note that new features are unlikely to be implemented.

 No support, feel free to report your issue though.
 Your issue is probably my issue as well.
+Users should help users.

 No support for .xinitrc / .xsessionrc / wayland related problems.